Who We Are

 Our goal, quite simply, is to ensure that every child in Oklahoma – from birth to adulthood – is nurtured, healthy, educated, protected from harm, and thriving.
 We have a lot of work to do, together, to achieve that goal!

-Amanda Mullins, Vice-President
+• Amanda Mullins, J.D., President

-• Terry Boehrer
+• Terry Boehrer, Treasurer

 • Laura Choate